 The homeless and poor are also thought of during this time.
 There are annual food drives held which collect non-perishable food.

 Volunteers also give Thanksgiving meals to hundreds of people, all thanks to The Salvation Army.

 Not only do people enjoy a meal with the ones that they love but also there are Thanksgiving parades held all over the United States.
 These sometimes occur on the day itself or before it.

 These parades also mark the opening of the Christmas shopping season.

 During the parades, you see many colorful floats, large balloons of cartoon characters, marching bands, and also TV personalities who will also make an appearance.

 As many people will commute during these holidays a four-day weekend is usually observed.

 Most businesses will also be closed during this day, as well as schools and government buildings.

-Public transport will run but however a less regular service is offered.
+Public transport will run but less regular service is offered.